9 Key Food and Beverage Industry Trends (2024-2027)

 But even before the pandemic, ecommerce food sales were growing quickly.

 DTC brands cut out intermediary retailers.
 This lets them capture more profit margin (and/or offer lower prices) than traditional players.

 And because they control the customer relationship, DTC companies can easily test new products and make adjustments on the fly.

-Finally, DTC brands are free to push more lucrative purchasing patterns, like subscriptions.
+Plus, DTC brands are free to push more lucrative purchasing options, like subscriptions.

 The DTC baby food brand Yumi offers a weekly subscription plan.